OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-34.md

 ## Ezekiel 34:9

-therefore, you shepherds, hear the word of the Lord:
+So, you shepherds, pay attention to the word of the Lord:

 ## Ezekiel 34:10